 How can I get into a closed class?

 Faculty in Seidman are not permitted to give closed class permits.
 If a course requires a registration permit, is closed, or prevents registration based on major, class, prerequisite etc., students can request electronic overrides through myBanner.
 Details can be found at this link.
-Capacity overrides are only given out on a limited basis depending on the course, a students graduation date, major requirement, etc. Staff in the Seidman Undergraduate Programs Office in 1041 L. William Seidman Center (616-331-7500) are also available to answer any questions you may have.
+Capacity overrides are not permitted for closed classes.
+Staff in the Seidman Undergraduate Programs Office in 1041 L. William Seidman Center (616-331-7500) are available to answer any questions you may have.

 Does an Economics major in the form of a B.A. or B.S. require a 2.75 GPA to enter the college of business and take upper level courses, or does it fall under a different set of requirements?